 More About the Stepparenting the Grieving Child

-Diane’s nonfiction guidebook, Stepparenting the Grieving Child, is devoted to helping women and men become better equipped to step into a family where a parent has died or vanished.
+Diane’s award-winning guidebook, Stepparenting the Grieving Child, is devoted to helping women and men become better equipped to step into a family where a parent has died or vanished.
 Diane actively authored the award-winning Mama J’s Parenting Posts Blog from 2008 – 2014.
 This blog offers a deep library of reflections about parenting and stepparenting.
 Mama J’s was awarded the Remarriage Works Top Ten Remarriage and Stepfamily blog award in 2010.

 Stepparenting the Grieving Child